 When you first start stretching, you may not notice the improvement immediately.
 It can be hard to see progress when it is small, such as being able to rotate your neck one degree further or stretch one extra millimeter.
 The best way to be able to see your success is to give yourself a definable goal, such as learning how to do the splits.

 Reduced lower back pain

-Learning how to get the splits will have major impacts for your body.
-They can help with hip and lower back pain, since you are stretching the muscles in these areas.
+Learning how to do the splits will have a major impact on your body.
+They can help with hip and lower back pain since you are stretching the muscles in these areas.
 By loosening these pain spots, you relieve pressure on tight muscles.